-After a round of golf, order a round of drinks: The PineCone, a vintage beverage cart located near The Cradle, serves beer and custom cocktails (Golf magazine voted the Transfusion, a cocktail made with vodka, grape juice, and lime, one of the best golf drinks served at high-end resorts).
+After a round of golf, order a round of drinks at The Cradle Crossing, a bar near The Cradle.
+Golf magazine voted the Transfusion, a cocktail made with vodka, grape juice, and lime, one of the best golf drinks served at high-end resorts.
 With a glass in hand, relax in one of the Adirondack chairs and watch the sun go down over the greens.

 After dinner, head to veteran-owned Railhouse Brewery and ask the bartender to pull a pint of Pineland Pale Ale or Mastiff Oatmeal Stout.

 On the last day of your getaway, sleep late before grabbing brunch at Mid Pines Inn, where you’ll enjoy a buffet overlooking the 18th green.
 Then work off the waffles with a stroll through the grounds at the Weymouth Center.
 The former home of poet and author James Boyd has become a centerpiece of Southern literary culture and the grounds are just as lovely as the estate.

 The Weymouth Center is the former home of poet and author James Boyd has become a centerpiece of Southern literary culture. photograph by JerFilm Productions

 “The gardens are popular as a place of beauty and serenity and they are historically important, too,” says Weymouth Center spokesperson Marianne Grasso.